directdemocracy-vote/judge/httpdocs/test/simulation.md

 ### Density file (mandatory)
 A csv file.
-It contains the information about the number of inhabitant per hectare.
+It contains the information about the number of inhabitants per hectare.
 This file is created by using the `/utils/extractor.py` script and the density of population by hectare for Switzerland, that you can download [here](https://www.bfs.admin.ch/bfs/en/home/services/geostat/swiss-federal-statistics-geodata/population-buildings-dwellings-persons/population-housholds-from-2010.assetdetail.27045772.html).
 In the `/utils/extractor.py` you must then specify the limit of the rectangle that will be extracted.